wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 {% img blog/oauth-device-flow-proxy/app-credentials.png alt:"Find your application's client_id" %}{: .center-image }

-Next, navigate to the **API** tab and choose **Authorization Servers**, and you'll see an authorization server that's been created for your account.
+Next, navigate to the **API** tab and choose **Authorization Servers**.
+You'll see an authorization server that's been created for your account.

 {% img blog/oauth-device-flow-proxy/api-authorization-server.png alt:"Find the authorization server URL" %}{: .center-image }